NHSDigital/nhs-notify-web-cms/docs/pages/footer/accessibility.md

 ## Preparation of this accessibility statement

-This statement was prepared on [date when it was first published].
-It was last reviewed on [date when it was first published].
+This statement was prepared on Friday 7 March 2024.
+It was last reviewed on Friday 7 March 2024.

 This website was last tested on Thursday 27 February 2025 against the WCAG 2.2 AA standard.